Silveresque/USTemperatureAnalysis/README.md

 Example: The probability of seeing a 100 degree day (or greater) at a location in one July is 25% (and thus the probability of not seeing its ocucurrence in one July is 75%).
 Using the geometric distribution, the probability of seeing a 100 degree day at a location at least once in 5 July's is 1 - 0.75^5 (1 minus the probability of not seeing at all in each of the 5 years) is 76%.
 This concept is used to calculate the 1-, 5-, 10-, 15-, 20-, and 25-year probabilities of the occurrence of extreme temperature values.

 ## Dew Point Information
-Dew point is often a better indicator of humidity as humany perceived, compared to relative humidity.
-This is because, dew points evaluate the actual amount of moisture in the air, whereas relative humidity indicates how much moisture is in the air relative to how much can be present.
-For example, 50% relative humidity at 90 degrees fahrenheit yields a dew point of 69 degrees, but 50% relative humidity at 50 degrees yields a dew point of 32 degrees.
+Dew point is often a better indicator of humidity with regard to human perception, compared to relative humidity.
+This is because dew points evaluate the actual amount of moisture in the air, whereas relative humidity indicates how much moisture is in the air relative to how much it can hold.
+For example, 50% relative humidity at 90 degrees Fahrenheit yields a dew point of 69 degrees, but 50% relative humidity at 50 degrees yields a dew point of 32 degrees.
 Here's an idea of how various dew points are perceived by the average person:

-Dew Point (degrees fahrenheit) | Perception
+Dew Point (degrees Fahrenheit) | Perception

       >75 | Amazon Rainforest